RafaelSalguero/SFFoodTrucks/README.md

 ## Next steps

+- Collapse the sidebar on small screen sizes to make it responsive
 - Allow the user to select its own position (for now it is fixed)
 - Load more food truck places across the world using a database such as PostgreSQL and geohashes for high performance search
 - Allow the user to login and save its own favorites across computers